Controlling Hong-Ou-Mandel antibunching via parity governed local spectral shaping of biphoton states: Hong-Ou-Mandel antibunching

 In this case, the symmetry degree can be computed by performing Gaussian integrals.
 The resulting expression

 where $\Delta\tau=\tau_2-\tau_1$, clearly implies that asymmetry in the phase delays does not lead to HOM antibunching.
 From Eq.~\eqref{eq:eq2.2.11}, the symmetry degree monotonically decreases with the magnitude of the time delay difference, $|\Delta\tau|$, approaching zero in the limit $|\Delta\tau|\rightarrow\infty$.
-Physically, $\Delta\tau$ is due to the spatial phase shift between single-photon wave packets.

 Since the standard biphoton state cannot exhibit antibunching, in order to observe this effect, the SPDC biphoton JSA must be appropriately modified.
-In Sec.~\ref{sec:sec4}, we will detail engineering of modulated SPDC biphotons by incorporating a Mach–Zehnder interferometer (MZI) into one arm of a standard HOM interferometer~\cite{Shih1998,Shih2020}.
-Our result is that the modified spectral function of the modulated JSA is given by
+In Sec.~\ref{sec:sec4}, we will detail the engineering of modulated SPDC biphotons by incorporating a Mach–Zehnder interferometer (MZI) into one arm of a standard HOM interferometer~\cite{Shih1998,Shih2020}.
+Our result is that the modified local spectral function of the modulated JSA is given by

-where $\Delta L$ is the path-length difference in the arms of the MZI and $c$ is the speed of light.
+where $\Delta L$ is the path-length difference in the arms of the MZI, and $c$ is the speed of light.
 Note that MZI-modulation can also be tuned so as to have the cosine-factor $\varphi_c(\omega_2) $ replaced with the sine-factor

-Parity properties of the cosine-factor $\varphi_c(\omega)=\cos(\beta\omega)$ depend on the value of the coefficient $\beta=\Delta L/2c$.
+Parity properties of the cosine-factor $\varphi_c(\omega)=\cos(\beta\omega)$ depend on the value of the coefficient $\beta=\Delta L/(2c)$.
 The cosine-factors that meet the parity condition $\varphi_c^{(\pm)}(\omega-\Omega)=\pm \varphi_c^{(\pm)}(\Omega-\omega)$ can be written in the form

 where $n\in\mathbb{N}$ is an integer.
 The corresponding result for the sine-factors, $\varphi_s^{(\pm)}(\omega-\Omega)=\pm \varphi_s^{(\pm)}(\Omega-\omega)$, reads